campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/index.md

 ## National Youth Leadership Training (NYLT)

 National Youth Leadership Training (NYLT) is the BSA's premier youth leadership development program at the Council level.
-It's an exciting 6-day program designed for youth to learn leadership skills that will help them succeed in Scouting and in life.
+It's an exciting 7-day program designed for youth to learn leadership skills that will help them succeed in Scouting and in life.

 > %list-group%
 > <a href="nylt/" class="list-group-item">More Information</a>

-## Powder Horn High-Adventure Management Course

-Powder Horn is a course designed to introduce Scouting's adults and youth to resources for making exciting high-adventure programs successful for their units.
-The course provides units the ability to achieve the mission of the Boy Scouts of America.

-> %list-group%
-> <a href="powder-horn/" class="list-group-item">More Information</a>

 ## Pistol Shooting Program